What does worship entail at the Portico Church?

 The worship of God in the local church is a corporate experience.
 We believe that the Scriptures do not prohibit or discourage the practice of young children worshiping together with their parents and older brothers and sisters.
 Rather than separating little ones from the adults who came to hear our Lord preach, Jesus rebuked His disciples for trying to keep the children from Him.
 “Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven.”

-Parents who are actively training their little ones to sit quietly in the service are asked to make use of the back three rows of our sanctuary.
-For those children who are not quite ready to be with the rest of the congregation, we provide a staffed nursery for children between 0-4 in our office adjacent to our sanctuary.
-We also have a private room where mothers can nurse their infants while continuing to listen to the sermon, which is broadcast into the space.
+Parents who are actively training their little ones to sit quietly in the service are asked to make use of the back two rows of our sanctuary.
+For those children who are not quite ready to be with the rest of the congregation, we provide a staffed nursery for children between 0-4 in a room adjacent to our sanctuary.
+We also have a private room where mothers can nurse their infants while continuing to listen to the sermon.